tristanpemble/uuidz/README.md

 - Get the current timestamp.
 - If the timestamp increased monotonically:
   - Generate a new cryptographically secure random sequence value.
-  - If the sequence increment overflowed, wait for the next tick.
+- If the timestamp did not increase monotonically:
-- If the timestamp did not increase monotonically, replace the sequence with a new cryptographically secure random value.
+  - Increment the sequence value with a new cryptographically secure random value.
+  - If this would cause an overflow, try again.

 This all occurs in an atomic compare-and-swap loop until the we obtain a unique timestamp and sequence counter.